 Metal fabrication skills include hand fabrication, manual machining and welding.

 Composites fabrication skills include hand finishing, wet lamination, pre-impregnated layup and infusions.

-A large section of the team now focuses explicitly on electrical skills.
-Ideal candidates are high level Mechatronics or Electrical Engineering students but we are open to considering others if you show promise.
+A large section of the team now focuses explicitly on electronics and control systems.
+High achieving Mechatronics, Electrical, Software, and Computer Systems Engineering students are encouraged to apply but we are open to considering others who show promise.